-Time Well Spent is the name of my business, my promise to my clients; and it’s my measuring stick.
-For example, before I introduce a product or protocol into my treatment room it must add value and effectiveness to the time my clients spend with me.
+Time Well Spent is my business's name, my promise to my clients, and it’s my measuring stick.
+For example, before I introduce a product or protocol into my treatment room, it must add value and effectiveness to my clients' time.
 It’s a simple and tangible appraisal system.

-Having followed this principal for more than 20 years you could say it defines my practice and is responsible for its intrinsic value.
-Intrinsic value can refer to many things including ethics, philosophy, and my personal favorite; that which is internally true and genuine – a basic and essential feature that makes it what it is.
+Having followed this principle for more than 20 years, you could say it defines my practice and is responsible for its intrinsic value.
+Intrinsic value can refer to many things, including ethics, philosophy, and my personal favorite, which is internally true and genuine – a basic and essential feature that makes it what it is.

-Unlike other forms of valuation, intrinsic value is measured by how you and others perceive the worthiness of your practice.
+Unlike other forms of valuation, intrinsic value is measured by how you and others perceive your practice's worthiness.
 For example: Does your practice fulfill you?
 Does it challenge you?
 Do you provide services relevant to your clients?
-May I suggest that you join me in my annual accessing these worthwhile questions at the New Year.
+May I suggest that you join me in my annual accessing these worthwhile questions at the New Year?

 Here are some simple ways I have added value (perceived and actual).

 Start your prone segment with a back treatment.

 Start your supine segment of massage with the application of hot foot/hand treatments